2017nisekoclassic 93

 After finishing the race, return your transponder to the “Timing Device Return” located within the venue.

-15. Distribution of Communiqués
+16. Distribution of Communiqués

 Communique will not be displayed at the venue nor will be distributed.
 It will be displayed on the official website along with Social Media posts.

 The race course will generally enforce full-width restrictions (restrictions on both lanes).
+Emergency vehicles have priority over the race.

 However, for safety reasons, participants are expected to adhere to the KEEP-LEFT principle.
 Especially overtaking that involves crossing the centerline in blind corners and descents are strictly prohibited.